yxj-github-437/libandroid-extra/README.md

 # libandroid-extra
-A library to complete Android bionic libc
+A library to complete Android Bionic libc (Based on NDK r17)